Delta4AI/OntoloViz/README.md

 Quickstart
 ==========
-The GUI can be run by downloading the latest [Windows release](https://github.com/Mnikley/OntoloViz/releases) or by installing the package via PyPi (OS independent, requires **Python 3.7+**):
+The GUI can be run by downloading the latest [release](https://github.com/Mnikley/OntoloViz/releases) or by installing the package via PyPi (OS independent, requires **Python 3.7+**):

     pip install ontoloviz